Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 cl = py.DataFrame(cluster.fit_predict(data))
 ```

 Every other method available in the module `sklearn` [@scikit-learn] will look like this example.
 This makes it easy and intuitive to run through several algorithms.
-If you wanted to cluster with the Kmeans algorithm in python, the code might look like this.
+As a demonstration, if you wanted to cluster with the `Kmeans` algorithm in python, the code might look like this.

 ```python